PyPSA/PyPSA/doc/design.rst

 ===============================

-The ``pypsa.components.Bus`` is the fundamental node to which all loads, generators, storage units, lines, transformers, converters and links attach.
+The ``pypsa.components.Bus`` is the fundamental node to which all loads, generators, storage units, lines, transformers and links attach.

 You can have as many components attached to a bus as you want.